dszedon/jetbrains_projects/README.md

 Projects for JetBrains python certificate.
 From easy to hard, and the "challenging projects" for getting real world experience.

-Difficulties are based on users feedback and time to completing the task, so a project might be in another difficulty if you enter their webpage after sometime.
+Difficulties are based on users feedback and time completing the task, so a project might be in another difficulty if you enter their webpage after sometime.

 The **OOP** folder contains codes from previous difficulties but written from a OOP perspective to practice this programming pillar.